THERAPY SOUTH LONDON

 ABOUT SARAH

 Welcome to Therapy South London.
-My name is Sarah Cunningham and I am a Psychodynamic Psychotherapist and a Member of the British Association for Counselling and Psychotherapy.
+My name is Sarah Cunningham and I am a Psychodynamic & Integrative Psychotherapist & Clinical Supervisor and a Member of the British Association for Counselling and Psychotherapy.
 I abide by the BACP Ethical guidelines.
 I am based in Greenwich and Shoreditch in London but please note that I am currently only working on Zoom and by phone.

 I believe that my clients are the experts in their own lives and have the capacity to fulfil their own potential.
 I consider the therapeutic relationship to be a collaborative process which provides a non-judgemental space, where an exploration of thought patterns can be examined and more clarity and understanding of our inner worlds can be reached.
 This can allow us to see situations or dynamics within relationships from a different perspective and can help to gain a deeper awareness of destructive or unhelpful patterns.